Roderic Owen, department head

 Kenneth Beals, Andrea Cornett-Scott, Katherine Low, Amy Miller, Edward Scott

-MBC offers both a major and minor in philosophy; a major combining philosophy and religion; a minor in religious studies; and a minor in ministry.
+MBC offers both a major and minor in philosophy; a major combining philosophy and religion; a minor in religious studies; and a minor in religious leadership and ministry.

 Requirements for the Major in Philosophy and Religious Studies

 REL 101 or REL 102

 One religion course at the 300 level

 Additional courses to total 34 s.h.